NEAL PARKS Art+Design

 Vision & Collaboration

-His work is in corporate and residential collections from the Silicon Valley to the Connecticut River Valley.
+His work is in corporate and residential collections from the Silicon Valley to the Connecticut River Valley and parts in between.

-For more information on his art, or interest in collaborating with Neal through design consulting and exhibiting opportunities, or to just say hello, feel free to get in touch.
+Interested in learning more about Neal's art, collaboration, commissioning, design consulting, exhibiting opportunities, or to simply say hello, feel free to get in touch here!